dav-lehmann-24/Mindhaven/SRS.md

 ### 1.2 Scope
 The project is going to be realized as a web application.

-Actors of this App can be users.
+Actors of this application are users.

-Planned Subsystems are:
+Planned subsystems include:

-* TBD
+Authentication

+Account management

+Journal management

+Future planned extensions: AI assistance, SOS Mode, advanced journal tagging & filtering

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |